If you are a member, thank you for your support.

 River Club audio system – In 2023 the Community Association purchased the audio system that is used at many events, allowing attendees to clearly hear what is going on.
 The system consists of two speakers on stands, an amplifier and several wireless microphones.

-VGRC’s Best Website – The Community Association manages the most up-to-date website, VRGCCA.ORG, that contains up-to-date news and information about what is happening at The Venetian and in the wider community.
+VGRC’s Best Website – The Community Association manages the most up-to-date website, VRGCCA.ORG, that contains current news and information about what is happening at The Venetian and in the wider community.
 There are links to the other major boards (POA and CDD), the City of Venice and many other helpful sources of information, with the Hurricane Corner supplying valuable information for preparation and use during hurricanes.
 There’s a section called “The Wall of Something” that serves as a residents-only community bulletin board for buying and selling items, recommending services or favorite restaurants and much more.

 Hurricane Response Team — the HRT maintains a comprehensive plan that is implemented during and after a hurricane when Venetian employees or their service providers are absent from the property.
 The HRT consists of dozens of resident volunteers with specific assignments.
 Residents have commended the HRT for its great value when it was activated during Hurricanes Irma in 2017, Ian in 2022, Milton in 2024 and no doubt more to come.
 See Hurricane Corner.